Tennis at Asian Games: Ramkumar-Myneni pair takes silver in men's doubles

 Rohan Bopanna and Rutuja Bhosale are assured of a medal after reaching the mixed doubles semifinals while the country's players have been ousted from other events.

+"It is my first Asian Games medal, I always wanted to win a medal for India.
+It was one of my goals and that too coming with Saki (Saketh), very happy about it," Ramanathan said.

+"We tried our best every match, every single point and extremely happy that we could finish with a silver.

+"Asian Games is huge and obviously, it's a huge thing to win a medal.
+But every tournament for us is as huge as the Asian Games.
+This is a profession, we do this for a living, and we enjoy what we do.
+Hopefully, we can get more medals for the country next time."
 In the men's doubles final, no team lost a point in the first three games.
-It was only when Jung double-faulted in the fourth game that a team scored a point on the rival's serve.
+It was only when Jung double-faulted in the fourth game that a team scored a point on the rival''s serve.

 It was 2-2 with all four players holding their serves as some high-quality serving was on display.